 Renovation Costs

 Closing on your first rental property investment is just the beginning.
 Once you have acquired the property, you have to get it ready for your next tenant.
 This would still be true for rental homes that are new or in very good condition.
 The renovation and repair costs will depend on the state of your property.
-However, most investment properties need a minimum of new paint, new carpeting, and getting the major systems inspected and serviced.
+However, most investment properties need a minimum amount of new paint and carpeting, and the major systems need to be inspected and serviced.

 Operating Expenses